 Operating segments that meet the quantitative criteria as prescribed by AASB 8 are reported separately.
 However, an operating segment that does not meet the quantitative criteria is still reported separately where information about the segment would be useful to users of the financial statements.

-Information about other business activities and operating segments that are below the quantitative criteria are combined and disclosed in a separate category for "all other segments".
+Information about other business activities and operating segments that are below the quantitative criteria are combined and disclosed in a separate category for "all other segments" (refer to Note 19).

 (c) Income Tax